 Newer research questions the role cholesterol plays in the development of heart disease.

 It’s worth noting that this review has some limitations.
-The team chose studies from only one database, and only those published in English.
-The review did not look at HDL cholesterol levels, other health or lifestyle factors, or use of cholesterol-lowering medications.
+The team chose studies from only one database and only those published in English.
+The review didn’t look at HDL cholesterol levels, other health or lifestyle factors, or use of cholesterol-lowering medications.

 Sources of cholesterol in your diet

 More research on cholesterol, particularly dietary cholesterol, needs to be done.
 Even so, it’s clear that diet plays an important role in heart health and overall health.